Our Guide to

 Scientists say this breathtaking landscape will one day (millions of years from now) be a new ocean that splits the African continent in half.
 If you brave this place, you are one of just 1000 in a year who see it.
 The living landscape of brilliant oranges, blues and yellows will shimmer before you and captivate you.
 Don’t linger too long here as the sulphur can become intoxicating not to mention the 40 + heat.

-An Ethiopia holiday will take in the very best of the country, its sensational buzzing capital city, mystic mountains, fascinating religious history and ceremonies to the diversity of landscapes, wildness and unique wildlife.
+Ethiopia holidays will take in the very best of the country, its sensational buzzing capital city, mystic mountains, fascinating religious history and ceremonies to the diversity of landscapes, wildness and unique wildlife.

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Ethiopia.